 Before a client hires you, they want to know that you get them.
 You can’t solve a problem that you don’t understand.
 This section of the executive summary is where you demonstrate your grasp of the situation.
-You could include a bit of your own research or a brief reference to your agency's experience dealing with a similar situation.
+You could include a bit of your own research or a brief reference to your company’s experience dealing with a similar situation.
 You should also talk about how the client will benefit from solving the problem — what will change, the positive outcomes, the results.

-The Solution: We’ve got it
+The Proposed Solution: We’ve got it

 The Evidence: We can do it

 It's time to show your stuff.
 Talk about why your company, your team, or your product is not only willing to take this challenge on, but how and why you're qualified to do so.
 Demonstrate what sets you apart and why they should choose you over the competition.